mattwojo/webvr/webvr-docs/input.md

 ```

 ## Gamepad
 Traditional, 0DOF, 3DOF, and 6DOF controllers are all exposed via the [`navigator.getGamepads`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/getGamepads) array.
-Since the [gamepad spec](https://w3c.github.io/gamepad/#dom-navigator-getgamepads) doesn't state anything about a minimum or maximum length for this array, nor the order in which elements appear, it is safest to assume all browsers implement it differently (and guess what, they do!).
+Since the [gamepad spec](https://w3c.github.io/gamepad/#dom-navigator-getgamepads) doesn't state anything about a minimum or maximum length for this array, nor the order in which elements appear, it's safest to assume all browsers implement it differently (and guess what, they do!).

 It's especially important when dealing with gamepads to make no assumptions on the type, ordering, or number of devices that will be returned in the array.
 For example, Windows Mixed Reality users may be using [motion controllers](https://developer.microsoft.com/en-us/windows/mixed-reality/motion_controllers) or a gamepad to navigate the browser in VR; they will expect those controllers to continue working once they enter a WebVR immersive session.

 Your experience can determine the capability of all of the plugged in devices using the [`pose`](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad/pose) property of the gamepad.
-It is bad practice to look at the [`gamepad.id`](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad/id) property for this purpose.
+It's bad practice to look at the [`gamepad.id`](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad/id) property for this purpose.

 ```javascript
 if (gamepad.mapping === 'standard')